magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 the way `Reagent` interfaces with it.

 Post a couple of new comments by using its comment form.
-You'll note the list of the comments will be updated without a full page refresh.
+You'll note the list of comments is updated without a full page refresh.

 ![React Tutorial new comments](https://github.com/magomimmo/modern-cljs/blob/master/doc/images/react-tut-02.png)